Tackling Hate Crime

 The Offences (Aggravation by Prejudice) (Scotland) Act 2009 provides for statutory aggravations for crimes motivated by malice and ill will towards an individual based on their sexual orientation, transgender identity or disability.
 Where offences are proven to be as a result of such malice or ill-will, the court must take that into account when determining sentence.
 This can lead to a longer custodial sentence or higher fine or a different type of disposal.

 Current work in Glasgow, which involves voluntary organisations, statutory organisations, housing bodies and Police Scotland, focuses on making sure that hate crimes do not go unreported, and that people likely to be on the receiving end of such abuse have recourse to safe ways of reporting this.
-A system through which people can report such crime without going directly to the police has been established, and ENABLE Glasgow is one of a network of 3rd Party Reporting centres in the city.
-If you don’t want to go to the Police, come to us or another 3rd Party Reporting centre, and we will be glad to help.
+A system through which people can report such crime without going directly to the police has been established, and there is now a network of 3rd Party Reporting centres in the city.
+If you don’t want to go to the Police, come to us or 3rd Party Reporting centre, and we will be glad to help.